adaptive-democracy/hopeful-path/book/persuasive-action.md

+---
+title: "Persuasive Action"
+incomplete: true
+---

-Persuasive Action: deradicalization and stopping weaponized unreality
+: deradicalization and stopping weaponized unreality

 We're trundling towards a sectarian civil war, and we have to start actually persuading conservatives and pulling back from insanity. in order to do so, we have to be armed with legitimately reasonable and well-synthesized ideas for how to solve societal problems, and how all of these things should work. with such a reasonable platform that isn't just a warmed over version of ideas they've come to hate, we can actually make progress. after we have a strong base of reasonable ideas to espouse, then we need to do the detailed journalism/history of revealing to them in a very detailed and undeniable way how many of the lies they've been told are in fact lies. then with this incredibly detailed/well-researched/formally proven corpus of philosphies/histories/political mechanisms we need to find people within conservatism to spread these ideas and present them from the perspective of an ally and an "unpoisoned" voice, as well as to be fun and persuasive etc. we also have to begin to the do the work to demonstrate a few very important things to them: